tlaceby/dev-forum/time-spent.md

 Furthermore cleaned up one of the `users` table to make it not store the actual stars anymore.
 Instead now will be generated and computed whenever the profile is visited.

 Made video for second to last week presentation.

+## Monday 12/12 3PM -> 3:30

+Planned how comments should be structured and implimented in a non-relational database like mongodb.
+I decided to go with them directly nested inside the Post schema.

+## Wed 12/14 10:45 AM - 2:05PM

+Started implimenting comments into the Posts schema.
+Added comments as well as styling changes to the code blocks.
+Added functionality to delete comments and create them with a nice modal form.